zmack/puppet-cloudera/README.markdown

 }
 ```

-- The [puppetlabs/mysql](https://forge.puppetlabs.com/puppetlabs/mysql) dependency will update to version 2.
+- The [puppetlabs/mysql](https://forge.puppetlabs.com/puppetlabs/mysql) dependency will update to version 2 before the 1.0.0 release.
 Make sure to review its changelog in the case of an upgrade.

-- The class `::cloudera::repo` will be renamed to `::cloudera::cdh::repo` and the Impala repository will be split out into `::cloudera::impala::repo`.
+- The class `::cloudera::repo` will be renamed to `::cloudera::cdh::repo` and the Impala repository will be split out into `::cloudera::impala::repo` before the 1.0.0 release.

 This: